Wrexham and Denbigh Weekly Advertiser

 The Wrexham and Denbigh Weekly Advertiser (established in March 1854) was a weekly English language newspaper in Wales.

 It contained local news and information from north-east Wales and the border area.
 Although it claimed no political allegiance, it supported the Liberal party.
-It was published by George Bayley.
+It was published by George Bayley; after his death by the company Bayley & Bradley.

-The Wrexham and Denbigh Weekly Advertiser was a successor to the fortnightly Wrexham Advertiser (1850-1854) and the monthly Wrexham Registrar (1848–49).
+The Wrexham and Denbigh Weekly Advertiser was a successor to the fortnightly Wrexham Advertiser (1850–1854) and the monthly Wrexham Registrar (1848–49).
+It ran until 1936.

 The first issue appeared on Saturday 11 March 1854 with the title Wrexham and Denbigh Weekly Advertiser, and Cheshire, Shropshire, Denbighshire, Flintshire, and North Wales Chronicle. it was a four-page broadsheet, priced 2d., 3d. if stamped.

+Appearing weekly allowed the newspaper to provide the latest news from Wrexham and Denbighshire but as a weekly publication, the newspaper had to pay the one penny stamp duty until it was abolished in 1855.
+The price was reduced after stamp duty was abolished.
+The first edition appeared on Saturday morning, followed by a second edition on Saturday evening.

+In 1867, the Advertiser held an anniversary dinner to celebrate its nineteen years of existence.
+The Mayor of Wrexham, Peter Walker, was invited but was unable to attend due to illness.
+The dinner was chaired by George Bradley and Charles George Bayley, with Mr. F. Sheard, overseer of the Advertiser office as a vice chair.
+The diners were entertained by a choir made up of Advertiser employees including D. Nicholson, H. Pickersgill, Jospeh Pugh, William Jones, William Wright, and T. Roberts.
+Alderman Jones gave the toast and commented that he wrote the leader for the first weekly issue in 1854.